Phyllida Barlow

-Dame Phyllida Barlow DBE RA (4 April 1944 – 12 March 2023) was a British visual artist.
+Dame Gillian Phyllida Barlow DBE RA (4 April 1944 – 12 March 2023) was a British visual artist.
 She studied at Chelsea College of Art (1960–1963) and the Slade School of Art (1963–1966).
 She joined the staff of the Slade in the late 1960s and taught there for more than forty years.
 She retired from academia in 2009 and in turn became an emerita professor of fine art.
 She had an important influence on younger generations of artists; at the Slade her students included Rachel Whiteread and Ángela de la Cruz.
 In 2017 she represented Great Britain at the Venice Biennale.

 Early life and education

 Although born in Newcastle upon Tyne, England, in 1944 (as her psychiatrist father Erasmus Darwin Barlow, a great-grandson of Charles Darwin, was stationed there at the time), Barlow was brought up in a London recovering from the Second World War.
 She studied at Chelsea College of Art (1960–63) under the tutelage of George Fullard who was to influence Barlow's perception of what sculpture can be.
 "Fullard, among others, was able to impart that the act of making was in itself an adventure.
 The family moved to Richmond, west London, after the war, and her childhood experiences of bomb damage would inspire much of her lifelong work.
 A sculpture that falls over or breaks is just as exciting as one that reveals itself perfectly formed.
 All the acts of making in the world are there to be plundered and contain within themselves the potential to be transferred to the studio and adapted."

 Whilst studying at Chelsea, Barlow met her husband, the artist and writer Fabian Benedict Peake, the son of Mervyn Peake, author of Gormenghast, and his wife the artist and memoirist Maeve Gilmore.
 She later attended the Slade School of Fine Art from 1963 to 1966 to further study sculpture.
 Described by The Independent as "a British art dynasty", Barlow and her husband had five children together, including the artists Eddie Peake and Florence Peake.